 3. If the ready-made reading glasses differ greatly from your prescription, you could experience headaches, nausea, and tired eyes, especially if you wear them for a long period of time.

-If you're in doubt, just schedule an eye exam with one of our eye doctors.
-The optometrist can easily determine the best option for you so you can see your best no matter what the situation may be.
+If you're in doubt, just schedule an eye exam with one of our optometrists.
+An optometrist can easily determine the best option for you so you can see your best no matter what the situation may be.